-There is a lot of talk in online advertising about First Price vs Second Price auctions.
+There is a lot of talk in online advertising about First Price and Second Price auctions.
 The difference between the two is simple, but there is more to know about the two auction formats than just understanding the mechanics.
-Given that almost half of all digital advertising buyers and sellers don’t understand the difference between First Price and Second Price auction (source), we’ve produced this guide to explain the difference and the impact that each has on publisher earnings.
+Given that almost half of all digital advertising buyers and sellers don’t understand the difference between First Price and Second Price auctions (source), we’ve produced this guide to explain the difference and the impact that each has on publisher earnings.

 How First Price auctions work

 First price auctions work exactly how we intuitively expect an auction to work.
 One or more potential buyers make a bid, the highest wins and they pay the price that they bid.

 How Second Price auctions differ